wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ##<a name="download"></a> How to: Download logs

-Diagnostic information stored to the web site file system can be accessed directly using FTP.
+Diagnostic information stored to the web app file system can be accessed directly using FTP.
 It can also be downloaded as a Zip archive using Azure PowerShell or the Azure Command-Line Interface.

 The directory structure that the logs are stored in is as follows: